What is the Month-End Close Process?

 So just what is the month-end closing process, anyway?

-The General Ledger, over on the left, is where it all starts.
+The General Ledger is where it all starts.
 During the month, clerks, bookkeepers, and staff accountants record debits and credits as bills are paid and payments are received.
 Thanks to cloud software, bank feeds and automation, this tedious work is starting to be done automatically.
 The result is the Trial Balance, a listing of all the account balances at the end of the period.

 But every month, every quarter, and every year, we need to report financial results to stakeholders such as banks and investors.
 That’s over on the right.